aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/README.md

 In the original data Name, Sex, Ticket, Cabin and Embarked are text, and Age, Cabin and Embarked contain nulls.

 Name is parsed for titles, categorized using the function title_category() as Doctor, Peerage, Nobility, Religious, Military and Untitled then dummy encoded.
-Ticket is dropped as its values do not contain useful information.
+Ticket is dropped as it does not contain useful information.

 <img src="https://github.com/aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/blob/main/Other%20Files/original_data_01.JPG" width="1000" height="200">